Tolga Kashif: The Genesis Suite

-On 11 October 2010, at the Barbican in London, Tolga Kashif conducted the London Symphony Orchestra in the world premiere of his new composition, The Genesis Suite, based on the music of the progressive rock band Genesis.
+On 11 October 2010, at the Barbican in London, Kashif conducted the London Symphony Orchestra in the world premiere of his new composition, The Genesis Suite, based on the music of the progressive rock band Genesis.
 The suite was recorded that same year at Abbey Road Studios.

 It is composed of seven movements, based on different songs from the band.
 The first movement is a "filmic" adaptation of the two songs "Land of Confusion" and "Tonight, Tonight, Tonight".
 The second is based on "Ripples", which is for Piano and Orchestra.
 The third movement is a Concertante Fantasy for Violin and Orchestra, based on the song "Mad Man Moon", and is the longest piece in the suite (at 16 minutes 40 seconds long).
-The fourth movement is a comparatively shorter adaptation of "Follow You Follow Me".
+The fourth movement is a shorter adaptation of "Follow You Follow Me".
 The fifth movement is based on "Fading Lights".
 The penultimate movement is a solo piano adaptation of "Entangled".
 The final movement, echoing the character of the opening movement, is a "filmic" adaptation of the two songs "Undertow" and "Blood on the Rooftops".